Jing-Jing-Guo/Jing-Jing-Guo/README.md

 - ⚡ Fun fact: ...
 -->

-- 🙌 I am Jingjing Guo(郭晶晶)(Yeah, having the same name as the Chinese diver..), currently working as a research intern/research assistant at the Chinese University of Hong Kong.
+- 🙌 I am Jingjing Guo(郭晶晶)(Yeah.. it's the same name as the Chinese diver🥇), currently working as a research intern/research assistant at the Chinese University of Hong Kong.
 I am very fortunate to work with Prof Xiangyu Yue.
 - 👩🏻‍💻 I mainly focus on Human Computer Interaction (esp.
 Affective Computing) and Multimodal Machine Learning.
 - 💡 I designed my personal website on [https://jing-jing-guo.github.io](https://jing-jing-guo.github.io).
 - 📸 I also keen on photography, and you can find my portfolio [here](https://jing-jing-guo.github.io/Jingjing%20Guo's%20Portfolio.html).